dewi-alliance/hotspot-manufacturers/iotpi_picocam_r1_rs2332.md

 ## Which countries do you plan to ship to and get regulatory certifications for? (required)
 Please list specific countries, "worldwide" or "global" are not acceptable.

-> US, Taiwan, Japan, Europe, Tailand, India
+> US, Taiwan, Japan, Europe, Tailand, India, Korea

 ## Customer Support (required)
 * How will your customers be able to contact you for support for your products?